| Price | Bid Increment |

 | $100,000 | $10,000 |

-Martin (Morose) M'Rose's Colt 1873 Single Action Army revolver carried when he was killed by US Deputy Marshals George Scarborough, Jeff Milton, and Ranger Frank McMahon on June 29, 1895, in El Paso, Texas.
+Martin (Morose) M'Rose's Colt 1873 Single Action Army revolver carried when he was killed by US Deputy Marshal George Scarborough, Chief of Police Jeff Milton, and Texas Ranger Frank McMahon on June 29, 1895, in El Paso, Texas.

 The revolver is accompanied by a copy of the book "Triggernometry" by Eugene Cunningham, owned by Dr. Herbert E. Stevenson.
 Stevenson was a documented, dear friend to Sheriff Frank B. Simmons, who was Sheriff of El Paso at the time of M'Rose's death.
 Simmons had a signed affidavit from December 19th, 1935, that documents M'Rose's death and the revolver that was confiscated as evidence and brought to him at the county jail.
 This affidavit is glued into the book on page 61, where M'Rose is mentioned.
 The book is also marked with numerous footnotes of Dr. Stevenson's personal knowledge and/or run-ins with many of the gunslingers mentioned in this book.
 Sheriff Simmons even states that the revolver never left his possession until he gifted it to Dr. Stevenson.